 You travel from one point to another along a trail (or several trails), but that means either having two cars (a luxury in these days of rising gas prices) with one at each end, getting dropped off or picked up at one end, or some other means of shuttling between end point and starting point.

 A point-to-point hike is simply more complicated, requires more logistical planning and sometimes, more resources than you have readily available.

 In the White Mountains, the AMC has set up its "Hiker Shuttle" (www.outdoors.org/

 to solve this problem.

 The simplest hikes to plan and execute are the out and back along the same trail.
-Easy, and you get to see the scenery in both directions.
-Plus you know what you are getting into on the return hike when you are, presumably, more tired.

 But, sometimes, the best hikes of all are the loop hikes, which bring you back to your original starting point without having to retrace your steps.
 Again, these can be short or long, easy or hard.
 They often require a little more map work and route finding than a simple out-and-back, but they are generally much easier to plan than a point-to-point hike.